HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/pcap-inspection/suricata-and-iptables-cheatsheet.md

 #### Keywords

-There are **hundreds of options** that Suricata has to search for the **specific packet** you are looking for, here It will be mentioned someone that if found interesting, but check the [**documentation** ](https://suricata.readthedocs.io/en/suricata-6.0.0/rules/index.html)for more!
+There are **hundreds of options** available in Suricata to search for the **specific packet** you are looking for, here it will be mentioned if something interesting is found.
+Check the [**documentation** ](https://suricata.readthedocs.io/en/suricata-6.0.0/rules/index.html)for more!

 ```bash
 # Meta Keywords